 Master of Pharmaceutical Science

-Launching in 2022, the new Master of Pharmaceutical Science will equip students with the knowledge and skills that they need for a career in the pharmaceutical sector, as well as in related industries such as cosmetics and food manufacturing.
+The new Master of Pharmaceutical Science will equip students with the knowledge and skills that they need for a career in the pharmaceutical sector, as well as in related industries such as cosmetics and food manufacturing.

 About the program

 This course takes the students on a journey through the drug discovery and development pipeline, with detailed investigations of: